tainacan/tainacan-wiki/dev/garbage-collector.md

 * items from deleted collections (and its comments and metadata)
 * documents and attachments from deleted items
-* deleted metadata (currently there is interface to untrash them)
+* deleted metadata (currently there is an interface to untrash them)
 * post_meta of deleted metadata
-* orphan terms (with taxonomy that does not exist)
+* orphan terms (with a taxonomy that does not exist)
 * tnc_bulk postmeta (temporary metadata used to group items for bulk edit operations)